 However, advanced as these pieces of software are, and while some of them attempt acknowledging and catering towards different mastering styles, they still lack a little individuality to their masters.
-It makes sense; a lot of these algorithms are making decisions based on machine learning, which requires a lot of learning input to be able to produce something that actually sounds good.
+It makes sense; a lot of these algorithms are making decisions based on machine learning, which requires a lot of learning input to produce something that actually sounds good.

 If these systems have been trained on one style of music, therefore, they’re going to struggle when presented with something different.
 Plugging a recording of a wind quartet into this software produces some truly awful masters because although they don’t explicitly this, the software is designed to work best on a particular style of music: overwhelmingly pop, EDM, or hip hop.

 If you are an indie music producer working in a niche style, or a classical or jazz artist, I’d steer away from software like this and leave mastering your work to a human audio engineer.
 That being said, these are still very potent tools, and for the right producer, they offer some quick, powerful functionality for creating a professional-sounding final mix.

 I am a musician, musicologist, and music journalist.
 I did my BA in music at the University of Oxford and am currently doing a PhD in music performance practice at the University of Birmingham.
 I write about music, music tech, and videogame music.